Yet another win

 2005 - Steve Finnan played his 400th club career game as goals from Luis García and John Arne Riise secured a 2-1 win at Norwich City, who were relegated at the end of the season.
 Salif Diao made his 61st and final reds outing in this match.

 1987 – Spanish keeper Adrián was born in Seville.
-He signed for free last August, so far keeping just five clean sheets in 24 senior games across his first two campaigns as he helped us to claim the Premier League title and UEFA Super Cup.
+He signed for free last August, keeping just six clean sheets in 24 senior games across his first two campaigns as he helped us to claim the Premier League title and UEFA Super Cup.

 1888 - Forward Arthur Berry was born in Liverpool, the son of Edwin Berry who was reds Chairman in the 1900’s.
 Arthur only played four first-team games in his two spells at Anfield before the First World War, as well as twice claiming Olympic Gold medals for football.

-1855 - Our first ever Manager John McKenna was born in County Monaghan, Ireland.
-He also served as a Director from the formation of the club until July 1921, having two lengthy spells as the club’s Chairman.
-He acted as our boss for the first four years, overseeing our rise from formation into the top flight, and then back into the Second Division, before being replaced by Tom Watson.
+1855 - John McKenna was born in Drumcaw, County Monaghan, Ireland.
+He served as a Director from the formation of the club until July 1921, having two lengthy spells as the club’s Chairman.
+He acted as our boss for the 1895/96 season, guiding us to the Second Division title, before being replaced by Tom Watson.
 He was later Chairman of the Football League for two decades.

 2019 – We lost 2-1 at Manchester City, narrowing our lead at the top of the table to four points.
 Sergio Agüero put the home side ahead with the most recent of his seven goals past us after a Sadio Mane shot was within 1.1cm of crossing the line after an attempted clearance rebounded.
 Roberto Firmino equalised after the break.
 However, Leroy Sané bagged a late winner as City went on to retain the title, the latest of his four goals against us.
 Earlier that day, Roberto Firmino was named as winner of the Samba d’Or for 2018, an award given to the best Brazilian playing in Europe, voted for by journalists, players and fans.

 1958 - Inside-forward Jimmy Harrower signed from Hibernian for £11,000.
 He bagged 22 goals in 105 reds games, moving on to Newcastle United in March 1961.